GeneralPanguin/GeneralPanguin.github.io/index.md

 ## About Me

 Hi!
 Welcome to my website.
 My name is Aoxuan Wang.
 (Btw, the pronunciation of 'Aoxuan' is similar to 'Ocean'.)
-I have strong interest in combining <b>machine learning</b> with <b>finance</b>.
+I have strong interest in combining <b>machine learning</b> with <b>finance</b>, and have interest in PhD in this field.
 My master dissertation is also about this - applying machine learning to analyse American option pricing.

 What make me pride most is my self-learning ability.
 I passed [CFA level 2](https://basno.com/trteno4e) and [all ACCA tests](./ACCA%20Certificate.pdf), all by self-study.
 I also enjoy learing language, and self-learned some language, such as Japanese (Luckily, my Japanese ability could support me to communicate with local people when I was in Japan), Germany, Russia, Latin and Greek.
 I enjoy the process of learning, and thanks to Internet, much knowledge are easy to access now.
 Using internet and online university, I have safaried in sociology, history, astronomy, programming, biology, mathematic, psychology and so on.